svidal-nlive/geoturret2/instructions.md

 - Source of Truth: Narrative intent lives in `ROADMAP.md`; granular status lives in `ROADMAP_CHECKLIST.md`.
 - Single Responsibility per Row: Do not bundle multiple deliverables under one ID; split if scope diverges.
 - Atomic Commits: Status flips occur in the same commit/PR as the code change when feasible.
+   - Mandatory Sync: Any PR that implements or meaningfully advances a roadmap item MUST update both `ROADMAP.md` (if narrative changed or item newly fulfilled) and `ROADMAP_CHECKLIST.md`.
+CI / reviewers should reject PRs lacking this unless commit message explicitly contains `no-checklist-change` (reserved only for tooling / doc formatting).
+   - Remaining Phase Visibility: Each PR description must include a concise list of remaining open items for the current phase (IDs only) plus a `Priority Next` shortlist (≤3) to reinforce focus.
 - Date Stamps: Always include `YYYY-MM-DD` when adding a note (UTC assumed) in the Update Log.
 - Conflict Resolution: If concurrent PRs edit the same checklist region, rebase and re-apply the minimal diff; avoid overwriting unrelated status changes.
 - Cancellation: Strike through the row label and append rationale (e.g., `~~P2-11 Motion reduction mode~~ superseded by global Accessibility refactor`).